Investors keep away from sterling in uncertain times

 By Olga Cotaga

-July 10 - Sterling traded slightly lower versus the U.S. dollar and was unmoved against the euro on Friday, with investors mostly staying on the sidelines.
+July 10 - Sterling traded higher versus the U.S. dollar but was unmoved against the euro on Friday, with investors mostly staying on the sidelines.

-So far little has been achieved in negotations between Britain and the European Union on a trade deal following Britain's departure from the bloc.
+So far little has been achieved in negotiations between Britain and the European Union on a trade deal following Britain's departure from the bloc.

-Stephen Gallo, currency analyst at BMO Capital Markets, thinks the pound will weaken given that other countries have an advantage over Britain for being exporting countries.
+Stephen Gallo, currency analyst at BMO Capital Markets, thinks the pound will weaken given that countries that are net exporters have an advantage over Britain.

 "The UK’s trade policies will be in flux beyond 2020.
 What 2020 will do is create a starting point for UK/EU-27 trade adjustments going forward," Gallo said, adding that "regulatory alignment, dispute arbitration and trade friction are likely to crop up as issues over the medium-term".